bachelor-gruppe-04/chess-digitization/README.md

 The Live Chess Game Digitization project provides a solution for automatically recording chess games played on a traditional board.
 Using computer vision and machine learning, the application captures moves via a webcam and converts them into Portable Game Notation (PGN) format.
 This can replace the expensive electronic chessboards while ensuring accurate move recognition and rule validation in real time.

+Thanks to Peter Batchelor for the models and much of the code.
+You can view his repo here: [ChessCam](https://github.com/Pbatch/CameraChessWeb)

 ## Backend

 To view how to install required requirements and how to run the backend, please read the [**Backend README.md file**](/backend/README.md "Backend README.md file").